Acid Tracks: Production

-Herb and Spanky worked on the track from late 1985, using the 303 to create a "bleeping" noise which then led to Jones to start "turning the knobs up and tweaking it just like [Herb and Spanky] were."
-Spanky recollected that the group was pressing a button that was supposed to sound like a live bass guitar, but the imitation was poor and afterwards "began pushing buttons [he] didn't understand."
+Herb and Spanky worked on the track from late 1985, using the 303 to create a "bleeping" noise which then led to Jones to start "turning the knobs up and tweaking it just like [Herb and Spanky] were".
+Spanky recollected that the group was pressing a button that was supposed to sound like a live bass guitar, but the imitation was poor and afterwards "began pushing buttons [he] didn't understand".
 Encouraged by his bandmates, Jones kept experimenting with the sound.
-When experimenting with the machine, Jones recalled that he "wanted to make something that sounded like things I'd hear in the Music Box, or I heard Farley play on the radio" and that "when we made "Acid Tracks", that was an accident.
+When experimenting with the machine, Jones recalled that he "wanted to make something that sounded like things I'd hear in the Music Box, or I heard Farley play on the radio" and that "when we made 'Acid Tracks', that was an accident.
 It was just ignorance, basically.
-Now knowing how to work the damn 303."
+Not knowing how to work the damn 303."

-The group sought a sound which Chicago DJs in might use as an opening track.
+The group sought a sound which Chicago DJs might use as an opening track.
 They took a cassette tape of the recording to the Muzic Box for Ron Hardy to play.
 They waited outside the club for two hours before giving it to him, believing that "he was the man.
 If he said he loved something, that was it.
 But if Ron Hardy had said he didn't like it, that would have been the end of acid."
 According to Jones, Hardy listened to the entire 30 minutes without saying anything.
 Jones recalled that they "were worried, because he didn't give us any indication that he liked it... and so we were just quiet.
 When it faded out he looked over at us and said, 'When can I get a copy?'"